-5. Protection of Student Privacy in Regard to Personal Information Collected from Students
+5. Protection of Student Privacy in Regard to Personal Information Collected from Students a.
+A student or parent or guardian's first and last name;

 The general policy and practice of the District is to not engage in the collection, disclosure, or use of personal information collected from students for the purpose of marketing or for selling that information.
 The District will make reasonable arrangements to protect student privacy to the extent possible in the event of any such collection, disclosure, or use of personal information.